 - Custom Questions – URL (online)

-Validation serves many purposes but the most important for AIDC generally relate to structuring workflows for app-users to accurately capture data.
-Bad data is very expensive so validation is an important part of the workflow.
+Validation serves many purposes.
+Most importantly, it structures workflows for app-users to accurately capture data.
+Bad data is very expensive.
+Therefore, validation is an important part of the workflow and AIDC.

-For example, if the app shows the app-user that an item is ‘Invalid’ they will not collect data for that item.
-OR simply showing an app-user an item description and attributes after a scan can help them from entering bad data.
+For example, if the app shows the app-user that an item is ‘Invalid’, they will not collect data for that item.
+Also, simply showing users an item description and attributes after a scan can help them from entering bad data.
 Here are some validation options: